 This contribution focuses on the impact of integration on the simulated TRP errors due to sampling grids.
 The impact of mapping EIRP values to directions in spherical space will be addressed later, but is expected to show similar results.

 Following the methodology in [3], we evaluate the reproducibility of TRP calculations over uniform angular spacing grids of different spacing, with random orientation of the DUT to the sampling grid.
-The statics are derived from 10000, random orientations.
+The statics are derived from 10000 random orientations.

-Figure 1: shows the composite antenna pattern for the 8x2 patch antenna array, 1a. is as in Fig.1 of [3], 1b. is our implementation function.
+Figure 1 shows the composite antenna pattern for the 8x2 patch antenna array: 1a. is as in Fig.1 of [3], 1b. is our implementation function.